montage of headshots the orange headline bar

 Matt Alldian | Founding Partner | Happy Robots

-The Realities of Retail Execution
+The Executional Advantage of Retail Intelligence

 Lee Kallman | Chief Commercial Officer | RDSolutions